 Horace Leonard Jones (translator), The Geography of Strabo, Volume I (of 8).
 Loeb Classical Library.
 William Heinemann, London; G. P. Putman's Sons, New York.
 1917.
 At archive.org, with links to other volumes and editions.

 2. Strabo's Historika hypomnemata

-Scholars have recently speculated that the work may have covered the period from the time of Alexander the Great until 27 BC or a decade later.
+Scholars have recently speculated that the work may have covered the period from the time of Alexander the Great until 27 BC, the beginning of the reign of Emperor Augustus, or a decade later.

 The Greek word hypomnemata (υπομνήματα) means notes, much as the word is used today for lists and other information written as an aid to memory, memoranda and comments added to official and unofficial records.
 It was translated into Latin as commentarii, and historiographical works of hypomnemata and commentarii comprised a sub-genre.
 The word has been translated into English as commentaries, sketches and memoirs (this now usually used for autobiographical works).

 The Jewish historian Flavius Josephus (37 - circa 100 AD) is known to have quoted passages from Strabo's Historica hypomnemata in his Antiquities of the Jews.
 Strabo himself refers to it in the Geography: